pathik22/pathik22/README.md

 # Hi there, I'm Pathik Bhatt 👋

 ## About Me
 I'm a Senior Software Engineer with a passion for Web Developing.
-I have more than 11 years of professional experience in this field.
-I'm currently Full Stack developer, Freelancer.
+I have more than 12 years of professional experience in this field.
+I'm currently a Full Stack developer, Freelancer.

 ## 🔧 Technologies & Tools
 - Programming Languages: PHP, Python, HTML, CSS